+Are you looking for opiate addiction help for a loved one?
 It can be emotionally challenging when a family member or loved one has a problem with using opiates.
 You may not know what to do or understand why they are misusing opiates.
-It is important that you do not stand at the sidelines when it comes to their addiction.
+It would help if you didn’t stand at the sidelines when it comes to their addiction.
 Prescription opiate abuse is at an epidemic high where three out of four prescription drug overdoses are from opioid pain relievers.
-World news also reports that deaths and overdoses involving prescription painkillers are higher than heroin and cocaine combined.
+World News also reports that deaths and overdoses involving prescription painkillers are higher than heroin and cocaine combined.

 So what can you do to help?
 In most cases, you should:

 - Speak up.
 Don’t be afraid to talk to your loved one.
 Express your concerns as well as your support and help in a non-judgmental way.
-Don’t wait until it’s too late.
+Please don’t wait until it’s too late.
 An additional tip, be prepared for your conversation and realize that your loved one may come up with excuses or deny any problems.
-Make sure you have specific examples of your loved ones behaviors, its impact on them and others and why you are concerned.
+Ensure you have specific examples of your loved one’s behaviors, impact on them and others, and why you are concerned.

 - Learn.
 You can deepen your understanding of opiate addiction by researching the condition and treatment programs available.
 There are many treatment programs available for dealing with opiate dependency.
 It’s important to realize that addiction is a two-step process: physiological and psychological.
 A successful treatment program will address both these aspects.

 - Listen.
-This can also be an opportunity to understand the reasons behind your loved ones actions without judging.
-Each person is unique and has their particular reasons for using.
+This can also be an opportunity to understand the reasons behind your loved one’s actions without judging.
+Each person is unique and has particular reasons for using.
 Some may find that they’ve grown a tolerance to the prescription painkillers they had been prescribed.
 Others may use to mask and numb an underlying psychological or emotional issue.
-While others may have tried to it socially to only find themselves hooked.
+At the same time, others may have tried it socially only to find themselves hooked.

 - Take care of yourself.
-By this we mean, don’t blame yourself for your loved ones behavior and don’t neglect your own needs.
+By this, we mean, don’t blame yourself for your loved one’s behavior, and don’t neglect your own needs.
 Don’t feel guilty or responsible.
 Remember, you can’t control another person’s decisions or actions.
-Also, by allowing the other person to accept responsibility for their actions is actually a positive and necessary step towards their recovery.
+Also, allowing the other person to accept responsibility for their actions is actually a positive and necessary step towards their recovery.
 And make sure that you also have people you can talk to that can support you just as you are doing for your loved one.

 Some items to usually avoid in most cases:

-- You should not attempt to punish, threaten, preach, guilt or bribe them.
+- It would help if you did not attempt to punish, threaten, preach, guilt, or bribe them.